Understanding the Materials and Techniques for Clinical Success

 - Controversies in cement use and how to improve long term results with adhesive techniques

-- How to minimize ceramic fractures by ubnderstanding the materials and occlusion
+- How to minimize ceramic fractures by understanding the materials and occlusion

 September 13-15, 2019: Friday, Saturday and Sunday 8 am – 5 pm at the SDS Learning Center in San Dimas, CA

-This 3-day course offer 21 units of CE Credit.
+This 3-day course offers 21 units of CE Credit.
 All of our courses offer both California and ADA/CERP CE Credit.

 Stevenson Dental Solutions, Inc. is an ADA CERP Recognized Provider.

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to the Commission for Continuing Education Provider Recognition at ADA.org/CERP.